Say No to Fear and say Yes to Transforming your Fear into the Fuel to success.

 3. Know where fear lives in your body.
 Did you know that fear can cause chronic pain?

 Be in tune with where your fear lives in your body.
-Headaches are sometimes not headaches as the brain sees it as a similar pain, so it puts it into the category headache.
+Headaches are sometimes not headaches as the brain sees them as a similar pain, so it puts it into the category of headache.

 It is a proven fact that your brain is responsible for achieving your goal, and it influences your goal achievement.